Call

 Day 3 Cruising

-Sit back and let the world go by on your first sea day.
-The ship’s observation decks provide stunning ocean views and the opportunity to mingle with other passengers.
-Share your experiences of this incredible trip or head to the library, stocked full of interesting reference books about Antarctica and more.
-Get an expert’s view in one of the on-board lectures or perhaps perfect your photography skills with invaluable advice from any of the onboard professional photographers.
+Take the time to sit back and let the world glide by.
+The ship’s observation decks provide stunning views of the passing ocean.
+A day at sea gives you the opportunity to mingle with other passengers and share your experiences of this incredible trip or head to our library which is stocked full of reference books.
+Get an expert’s view in one of our onboard lectures or perhaps perfect your photography skills with invaluable advice from our onboard professional photographers.

 Meals included: Breakfast; Lunch; Dinner